guijoazeiro/conversion-microservice/README.md

 This project is a file conversion system implementation using microservices architecture with Go and Node.js.
 The system consists of two microservices:

 1. **conversion-worker**: responsible for performing video and audio file conversion using FFmpeg.
-2. **conversion-api**: responsible for managing file conversion requests and interacting with the conversion microservice.
+2. **conversion-api**: responsible for managing file conversion requests and interacting with the conversion microservice and storing metadata.
+3. **outbox**: responsible for outbox pattern implementation using Redis and PostgreSQL.

 ## Features